etherisc-legacy/GIF/README.md

 3. `npm run bootstrap` to install dependencies for Lerna packages
 4. `NPM_TOKEN=<token> npm run deploy:docker`

-You can set an environment variable KEEP_DEPLOY_FILES to a truthy value for the deploy script to keep the generated kubectl files in the /temp/deploy folder.
+The deploy script will prompt you for values you'd like your environment to have configured in Secrets.
+Some of them have default values pre-configured.

 #### Notes
 - By navigating to a `<minikubeip>:31672` in your browser you can open RabbitMQ's management plugin.
 The default administrative credentials are `guest/guest`.